Piotr Skarga: Writer

-In addition to being a popular and well-known preacher, Skarga was the author of numerous theological texts and polemics, and it is as a writer that his fame has endured.
+In addition to being a well-known preacher, Skarga was the author of numerous theological texts and polemics.

 His two most important works are The Lives of the Saints (Żywoty świętych, 1579) and Sejm Sermons (Kazania Sejmowe, 1597).
 The former, a hagiography, won him fame in his lifetime, while the Sermons gained recognition only in subsequent centuries, during the Partitions of Poland.
 Tazbir describes the Lives as Skarga's chief work and as a major attack on the religious tolerance promoted by the Warsaw Confederation.
 The book was immensely popular, the first edition selling out by 1583.
 A second edition was published in 1585, and by the mid-17th century twelve editions had been printed, making it one of the most popular books published in Poland and Lithuania in that era (rivaled by the Kronika Polska—Polish Chronicles—of Marcin Bielski).
 It was Skarga's most popular work and continued to rank highly with Polish readers until the 18th and 19th centuries, when it was eclipsed by his Sermons.

 The Sermons, a political treatise composed in the guise of sermons, went almost unnoticed by contemporaries.
 In the Sermons, Skarga discusses what he sees as the problems of the ailing Commonwealth: lack of patriotism, internal quarrels, tolerance of heretics, the king's relative powerlessness, perverse laws (a critique of the nobility's Golden Freedoms (Note: In the 16th century, when most European monarchies wielded considerable autocratic power, those of Poland and of the Polish–Lithuanian Commonwealth were relatively weak, with much of the political power in the hands of the szlachta (nobility).
 Under a system known as the Golden Freedoms, the szlachta elected the king, could veto his acts in the Sejm (parliament), and had the right to stage a rebellion (rokosz) against him in defense of their rights and privileges.)), and immorality.
 Another notable aspect of the book is its focus on the desperate plight of the serfs (the peasants).